 Shared Commitments Initiative

-The National Academy of Medicine seeks to accelerate transformation of health and health care outcomes to improve quality, safety, patient-centeredness, and affordability through the Learning Health System Shared Commitments Initiative.
+The National Academy of Medicine seeks to accelerate transformation of health and health care outcomes to improve quality, safety, patient-centeredness, and affordability through the LHS Shared Commitments Initiative.

-The Initiative is a multi-phased, multi-year project to facilitate widespread adoption of the pillars, operational features, and Shared Commitments of a Learning Health System by engaging with a broad range of health sectors, disciplines, and stakeholders.
+The Shared Commitments Initiative is a multi-phased, multi-year project to facilitate widespread adoption of the pillars, operational features, and Shared Commitments of an LHS by engaging with a broad range of health sectors, disciplines, and stakeholders in a collaborative movement.
 The Shared Commitments were developed using nearly two decades of consensus reports—including To Err is Human, Crossing the Quality Chasm, and Best Care at Lower Cost—workshops, and committees, and offer a trust framework for health and health care, representing the expectations and commitments for health systems on behalf of all health stewards.
 Implementation is guided by a Strategy Group comprising individuals from leading organizations from across the health ecosystem.

 Executive Director